jmfriedt/read_qsense_qtools/README.md

 and display in GNU/Octave.
 Results seem consistent with the screenshot grabbed during acquisition by the proprietary QSoft 401 software.

+## Running

+The ``goall.m`` script is designed to be executed with GNU/Octave (tested with version 8.4.0 under GNU/Linux) but should run quite immediately with Matlab (removing ``graphics_toolkit('gnuplot');`` should be all that is needed, not tested) and demonstates the use of ``read_qsd.m`` for reading all QSD files in the current directory.

+Since Octave requires all lines and columns of the returned matrices to be the same size, some columns of the matrices with time, frequency or damping records might end up with trailing 0s.
+Use the fourth argument "dataset length" to only analyze the relevant values and omit the trailing 0s in each column.

+## Result

 GNU/Octave output:

 <img src="goall.png">